What is STOP?

 STOP rescues disoriented hatchlings as well as sick or injured juvenile and adult marine turtles in all of Broward County Florida; Deerfield Beach, Hillsboro Beach, Pompano, Lauderdale by the Sea, Fort Lauderdale, Dania, Hollywood, and Hallandale.

 Our program has reduced the hatchling mortality rate by over 50% in Broward County.
 Our FWCC certified nighttime survey volunteers monitor sea turtle nests and count the number of hatchlings that emerge.
 Hatchlings that go east to the ocean are left alone.
 Hatchlings that disorient to lights are documented and recovered in buckets.
 Rescued hatchlings are released into the sea or taken to Gumbo Limbo Nature Center in Boca Raton.
-We record the data with mobile devices in real-time using the FORMS app from Device Magic and publish the results on an interactive map as a public service.
+We record the data with mobile devices in real-time using an app.
 Since 2007, STOP volunteers have bucketed over 240,000 hatchlings that disoriented to lights on Broward County beaches.

 However, STOP’s all night, volunteer rescue campaign is not the solution; correct, safe and night-healthy lighting is.
 Therefore, the focus of our program is to ensure the turtles do not lose their lives until municipalities to adhere to and enforce the existing coastal light ordinances, as required by the Endangered Species Act and the Marine Turtle Protection Act.